GoutamKonala/FreePie_things/README.md

-# Wii_Mote-things
+# FreePie-things
-Free pie scripts that use my wiimote (And maybe the nunchuck)
+Free pie scripts that I made.
+Most scripts will use my WiiMote with/without a nunchuck